sciZer0/newdiscoveries/a/README.md

 Throughout the whole falling, Velocity of the pushed object (v) is increased uniformly, incl. uniformly during any fiven second.

-So at the beginning of the 2nd second of the free-falling, Velocity of the pushed object (v) becomes 9.8 (m/s).
-We (people) know all exact numbers about “free-falling“ by well-known experiments.
+So at the beginning of the 2nd second of the free-falling, Velocity of the pushed object (v) becomes 9.8 (m/s). <i>We (people) know all exact numbers about “free-falling“ by well-known experiments.</i>

 Next,